 I work hard to ensure my therapeutic knowledge is up to date by attending CPD events and have regular supervision.
 My CRB check is also kept up to date.

 There is an important difference between those who work online with appropriate training versus those who moved their work online in response to the pandemic.
-I have had a successful online and face-to-face practice for over six years, and have undertaken specific training in delivering therapy online.
+I have had a successful online and face-to-face practice for over nine years, and have undertaken specific training in delivering therapy online.

 I have many years' experience working with children, adolescents and adults, and work with people from a range of backgrounds. and who are suffering from a vast range of difficulties.
 As well as running a private practice, I also worked as a therapist for the mental health charity Mind for 11 years.